apache/flink/docs/dev/table/sql.md

 - After which, identifiers are matched case-sensitively.
 - Unlike Java, back-ticks allow identifiers to contain non-alphanumeric characters (e.g. <code>"SELECT a AS `my field` FROM t"</code>).

+String literals must be enclosed in single quotes (e.g., `SELECT 'Hello World'`).
+Duplicate a single quote for escaping (e.g., `SELECT 'It''s me.'`).
+Unicode characters are supported in string literals.
+If explicit unicode code points are required, use the following syntax:

+- Use the backslash (`\`) as escaping character (default): `SELECT U&'\263A'`
+- Use a custom escaping character: `SELECT U&'#263A' UESCAPE '#'`

 {% top %}

 Operations